JustinStals/AffinityPython/README.md

 # Affinity Python Wrapper

 A Python wrapper for Affinity's CRM platform.
 Includes functions for all available requests to their API and an OOD representation of their data model.
+Refer to: https://api-docs.affinity.co/

 # Classes